 Ref.
-PC/10/M (Pack of ten)
+TT/PC/10M (Pack of ten)

 Panel butt connectors are essential for connecting worktops.
 They fit into the recess on the underside of the worktop and are tightened with a 10mm spanner.
-The jig has integral bolt recess slots to allow the bolt recess to be cut in the underside of the worktop, using cutter.
+The jig has integral bolt recess slots to allow the bolt recess to be cut in the underside of the worktop, using the standard router cutter.
 The recess is elongated to allow easy access for the spanner.